MicrosoftDocs/dynamics-365-intelligent-order-management/topics/policies-rules.md

 ## Add custom action

-If you want to add a custom specific action that is not triggered by the orchestration flow when a rule is evaluated, under **Action** select **Yes** for **Add Action**.
+To add a custom action that is not triggered by the orchestration flow when a rule is evaluated, under **Action**, select **Yes** for **Add Action**.
 You can then create a Power Automate flow that performs the desired action.